microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

     This code makes the following changes:

-    * The humidity value is now used from the call to `grovepi.dht`, and is added to the telemetry dictionary
+    * The humidity value is now used, and is added to the telemetry dictionary
-    * The sound value is read by reading the analog signal from the A0 port, and is added to the telemetry dictionary
+    * A random value from 300-600 is returned in the telemetry for the ambient sound levels unless the report_high_sound variable is set to True, in which case it sends a value of 1023, and sets report_high_sound back to false.
+This allows a single spike to be sent, and in later parts this spike will be detected.

 1. Save the file